 This Quarterly Report contains "forward-looking statements" as defined in Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements, other than statements of historical fact, included in this Quarterly Report are forward-looking statements.
 Forward-looking statements include, without limitation, statements regarding our future financial position, business strategy, future capital and other expenditures, plans and objectives of management for future operations.
-You can typically identify forward-looking statements by the use of forward-looking words such as "may," "potential," "project," "plan," "believe," "expect," "anticipate," "intend," "estimate" or similar expressions or variations on such expressions.
-Each forward-looking statement reflects our current view of future events and is subject to risks, uncertainties and other factors, known and unknown, which could cause our actual results to differ materially from any results expressed or implied by our forward-looking statements.
+You can typically identify forward-looking statements by the use of forward-looking statement reflects our current view of future events and is subject to risks, uncertainties and other factors, known and unknown, which could cause our actual results to differ materially from any results expressed or implied by our forward-looking statements.
 These risks and uncertainties, many of which are beyond our control, include, but are not limited to:

-- · our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - · our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks; - the level of creditworthiness of counterparties to transactions; - the amount of collateral required to be posted from time to time in our transactions; - · changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment or the gathering and processing industry; - · the timing and extent of changes in natural gas, NGL and commodity prices, interest rates and demand for our services; - · weather and other natural phenomena; - · industry changes, including the impact of consolidations and changes in competition; - · our ability to obtain necessary licenses, permits and other approvals;
+- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - · our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks; - the level of creditworthiness of counterparties to transactions; - the amount of collateral required to be posted from time to time in our transactions; - · changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment or the gathering and processing industry; - · the timing and extent of changes in natural gas, NGL and commodity prices, interest rates and demand for our services; - weather and other natural phenomena; - industry changes, including the impact of consolidations and changes in competition; - our ability to obtain necessary licenses, permits and other approvals;

-- · our ability to grow through acquisitions or internal growth projects, and the successful integration and future performance of such assets; - the level and success of natural gas drilling around our assets, and our success in connecting natural gas supplies to our gathering and processing systems; - · general economic, market and business conditions; and - the risks described under Item 1A.
+- our ability to grow through acquisitions or internal growth projects, and the successful integration and future performance of such assets; - the level and success of natural gas drilling around our assets, and our success in connecting natural gas supplies to our gathering and processing systems; - general economic, market and business conditions; and - the risks described elsewhere in this quarterly report and under Item 1A.
 Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2006.